What are epidermal naevus syndromes?

 Angora hair naevus syndrome

 The Angora hair naevus is an epidermal naevus covered with long soft white hair.
-The syndrome may also include:
+The Angora hair naevus or Schauder syndrome may also include:

-- Neurological defects – such as mental retardation, seizures, spasticity
+- Neurological defects — such as intellectual disability, seizures, spasticity, hemiparesis

 Becker naevus syndrome